 Prayer is not a gimmick by which we charm or coerce God into giving us what we want.
 Prayer is a sober-minded acknowledgment of our true situation before the Lord and an admission of our need for His divine help.

-However, God does not answer any and every prayer as the one praying would like.
+However, God does not answer each and every prayer as the one praying would like.
 Why, then, did He respond to Daniel’s?
 Here are some observations:

 1) Daniel's prayer was the result of his study of Scripture.
 The timing of Daniel’s prayer is highly significant.
 It came in the first year of Darius, around 539 B.C.
 (Daniel 9:1).
 That was the year in which Babylon fell to the Persians, a truly astounding event that must have sent Daniel back to the Scriptures to search for understanding.